5 of the Most Successful Latino Entrepreneurs| 09 October, 2017

 #5: Cesar Millan

-TV’s ‘The Dog Whisperer’, Cesar Millan, hasn’t always enjoyed a smooth journey to success, but that hasn’t stopped him from relentlessly pursuing his dreams.
+TV’s ‘The Dog Whisperer’, Cesar Millan, hasn’t always enjoyed a smooth journey to success, but that hasn’t stopped him from relentlessly pursuing his dreams, with him becoming much-loved by casino websites due to his appearances at venues like Palms Casino Resort.

 A Mexican-born immigrant, Millan shot to stardom after appearing in a series documenting his amazing dog training and rehabilitation skills.
 Books, public appearances and further TV shows followed, but poor business decisions saw him lose millions in the last few years.